 Ben initially worked in a London Teaching Hospital, before travelling to New Zealand to work at the Adidas Sports Injury Clinic in Wellington.
-On returning to the UK, Ben specialised in Sports Physiotherapy.
-He worked for 7 seasons in Premiership rugby at Worcester Warriors Rugby Club, initially as first team physiotherapist and then as Head of Sports Medicine.
-He then joined Team Sky ProCycling, and had the opportunity to work alongside Bradley Wiggins, Mark Cavendish and Chris Froome at events such as the Giro D'Italia, World Road Championships and the 'Classics' Paris-Roubaix and Tour of Flanders.
+On returning to the UK Ben specialised in Sports Physiotherapy, working for 7 seasons in Premiership rugby at Worcester Warriors Rugby Club.
+He then joined Team Sky ProCycling managing riders at the Giro D'Italia, World Road Championships and the 'Classics' Paris-Roubaix and Tour of Flanders.

 Please call us on 07841 651005 for further information